VUIIS/dax/docs/processors_v3.rst

 - If **skip_unusable** is *True*, assessors that would have an *unusable* scan as an input will not even be created.

-- **keep_multis** may be *all* (the default); or *first*.
+- **keep_multis** may be *all* (the default); *first*; *last*; or an index 1,2,3,...
 This applies when there are multiple scans in the session that match as possible inputs.
 Normally all matching scans are used as inputs, multiplying assessors as needed.
 When *first* is specified, only the first matching scan will be used as an input, reducing the number of assessors built by a factor of the number of matching scans.
 "First" is defined as alphabetical order by scan ID, cast to lowercase.
 The exact scan type is not considered; only whether there is a match with the **types** specified.

 xnat assessors